 Why we use DMEGC solar panels

-I've been fitting DMEGC modules across North Manchester for a while now, and they're really quality kit.
-They're not the only panels I install – I also rate the Trina Vertex series – but DMEGC are consistently reliable and their warranty terms are excellent.
+Solar panels need to perform in Manchester weather and last for decades, and DMEGC are consistently good at both.
+We've been fitting DMEGC modules across North Manchester for a while, and they're solid kit.
+They're not the only panels we install (we also rate the Trina Vertex series) but DMEGC are reliable and their warranty terms are excellent.

 What makes DMEGC panels different

 DMEGC make N-type TOPCon solar modules, which is the newer technology that's gradually replacing the older P-type panels.
-The main difference you'll notice is better performance in low light conditions and lower degradation over time.
+The main differences you'll notice in practice are better performance in low light conditions and lower degradation over time.

-Their Infinity RT series panels hit 23.8% efficiency, which is genuinely impressive.
+Their Infinity RT series panels hit 23.8% efficiency, which is high.
 That means more electricity generated from the same roof space, which matters when you've got limited south-facing area to work with.

-The company's been manufacturing since 1980 and they've shipped over 60GW of panels worldwide.
-They're ranked as a Tier 1 manufacturer by Bloomberg and consistently get top marks in the PVEL reliability tests.
-That's not marketing fluff – it means their panels actually hold up in the real world.
+The company has been manufacturing since 1980 and has shipped over 60GW of panels worldwide.
+They're ranked as a Tier 1 manufacturer by Bloomberg and consistently get top marks in the PVEL reliability tests, which means their panels actually hold up in real-world conditions rather than only on paper.

 Warranty that actually means something